 Know your numbers

-From September 9th through to the 15th, those helpful people over at Blood Pressure UK are running a campaign to get people checking their blood pressure.
+In early September, those helpful people over at Blood Pressure UK run a campaign to get people checking their blood pressure.
 BP checking stations will be sprouting like mushrooms all over the UK – so why not pop in and get yourself tested.
 It might be a life-changer.